A look at how provinces plan to emerge from COVID-19 shutdown

 The province recently extended its state of emergency until June 30.

-Ontario began its first stage of reopening May 19 including lifting restrictions on retail stores and surgeries.
+Ontario began its first stage of reopening May 19 by lifting restrictions on surgeries.
+Most retail stores with a street entrance were also allowed to reopen with physical distancing restrictions, and curbside pickup and delivery.

-The province said workplaces could begin to reopen but working from home should continue as much as possible.

 All construction can resume, with limits also lifted on maintenance, repair and property management services, such as cleaning, painting and pool maintenance.